facebookarchive/bAbI-tasks/README.rst

     babi-tasks <task-id>

 where ``<task-id>`` is either a class name (like ``PathFinding``) or the task number (e.g. 19).
-To quickly generate 200 "stories" of each task (*NOTE: this is not equivalent to having 200 questions, there can be multiple questions per story, the original bAbI task specifically uses 1000 questions as training*) you can use
+One can quickly generate 200 "stories" of each task with the following (*NOTE: this is not equivalent to having 200 questions per task as there can be multiple questions per story, the original bAbI task data at http://fb.ai/babi specifically uses 1000 questions as training*):

 .. code:: bash